SchrecktechModding/Schrecktech-Reborn/README.md

 # Schrecktech-Reborn
 the 4th iteration of Schrecktech, calling back to the spirit of the original.

-as the mod selection is not jet completely done, the Modpack is not publicly available. to sign up for beta acces, please contact us.
+as the mod selection is not completely done jet, there might be drastic changes to them in the future, although the progression system will mostly stay the same.

+Please read the changelog carefully to see if important parts of your base will break before updating!

 Credit for all mods go to their respective owners.